 Moz has excellent resources for learning SEO.
 Though every MOZ resource really is beneficial, I would start out with the Beginners Guide to SEO.
 The guide has a nice A through Z overview on everything SEO related.

 Another great resource is Neil Patel.
 He offers a lot of good SEO knowledge as well as broader digital marketing information and is even responsible for the UberSuggest tool.
 Neil Patel offers several free digital marketing video courses including one specific for SEO called SEO Unlocked.

 These are all great resources to get in-depth guides on SEO best practices.

 Where to Focus Your SEO Efforts

 Google has stated that there are over 200 ranking signals.
 Though there is some suspicion as to what those 200+ ranking signals are, there is not a definitive list from Google and signals are subject to constant change.

 In no particular order, the following aspects of SEO are the ones where I choose to direct my focus.

 Keyword research is a good place to start.
 It will help you make decisions when it comes to content and on-page optimizations.
 Performing keyword research will ensure you aren’t wasting your time when writing content.
 Instead, it allows you to focus on topics people want to hear about.

 Performing keyword research doesn’t have to involve expensive tools.
 Here is a simple keyword research system you can follow.
 It includes a Google Sheets template and uses non-paid tools and resources anyone can access.

 There are several elements on your web pages that can affect search rankings.
-Some of the main on-page elements that can and should be optimized are title tags, header tags, meta tags, and image alt tags.
+Some of the main on-page elements that can and should be optimized are meta tags and html elements such as title tags, header tags, and image alt tags.